 Our Low Water trips will be warmer, a more relaxing pace, and more suitable for swimming and younger kids.
 Low water trips still offer excitement for the experienced rafter, with great waves and technical rapids, just at a slower pace and smaller scale.

 If you are specifically looking for High Water or Low Water trips, the best bet is to call us at (209) 532-6249, or e-mail us at email@example.com and ask us what our snowpack looks like.
 We can give you our predictions for the season and guide you towards an appropriate river and date.

 A word about Wetsuits and Water Levels:

-Wetsuits are required during April, May, and into early June.
+Wetsuits are required during our early season trips (generally April, May, and into early June.)
 Most outfitters in California charge you to rent wetsuits.
 We do not!
-We provide you with a full length “Farmer Bill” style wetsuit and paddle jacket at no extra cost.
+We provide you with a full length “Farmer John” style wetsuit and paddle jacket at no extra cost.
 We want you to be warm, safe, comfortable, and to be able to enjoy the higher water flows (bigger waves) and spring wildflowers that spring trips can provide.
 Wetsuits are not required during the summer months.

 Please feel free to call one of our adventure consultants at (209) 532-6249.
 We would be happy to advise you and your group of the best time to raft and the best river for your particular needs.